adaptris/interlok-docs-legacy/pages/ui/ui-version-control.md

 ## Git User Information ##

-From 3.8.1, when using a Git VCS Profile the UI add some user information (only if it doesn't already exist) into the /repo/.git/config file:
+Since 3.8.1, when using a Git VCS Profile the UI add some user information (only if it doesn't already exist) into the `/repo/.git/config file`:

 ```
 [user]